-To gather essential insight from VLAWMO's community members, three surveys were conducted for the start of the VLAWMO's 2017-2026 water plan.
+To gather essential insight from VLAWMO's community members, three surveys were conducted for the EOP.
 One survey was devoted to each EOP program.
-Surveys assessed needs, interests, and possible barriers in engaging with various audiences.
+Surveys assessed current needs, interests, and possible barriers in engaging with various audiences.
 Survey findings were directly applied to the planning of each program.
-Copies of each survey can be found in the appendices section, summaries available upon request.
+Copies of each survey can be found in the appendices section, and a comprehensive summary of each survey is available upon request.
 Each survey was distributed in both hardcopy and with SurveyMonkey web service.

-Community for Clean Water Survey: Written in the first year of VLAWMO's 10-year water plan to gather values, interests, and watershed familiarity, this survey gathers insight for each target audience.
+Community for Clean Water Survey: Written to gather values, interests, and watershed familiarity, this survey gathers insight for each target audience.
 Questions such as why water matters to them, how familiar they claim to be with local water, and what barriers are present when engaging with local water are asked.
-This survey is distributed annually primarily online during VLAWMO community events, accompanying a booth, informational display, and other water-based educational games.
+This survey was primarily distributed in hardcopy during VLAWMO community events, accompanying a booth, informational display, and other water-based educational games.
+Because this survey is the most foundational for the EOP, a summary of results can be found in section 3.2.